openlibhums/memory-alpha/content/support/guides/janeway-metadata.md

 Janeway remembers the order of author records, as set by the submitting author.
 Editors can change it later too if needed.
 This order is used to set the sequence of author names wherever they are output in metadata or displayed to readers.

 > [!TIP]
-> For ease of use and better metadata, authors with ORCID accounts are encouraged to use the ORCID login option, and author records should be added by searching the ORCID registry, rather than manual entry.
+> For ease of use and better metadata, authors with ORCID accounts are encouraged to use the ORCID login option, and anyone creating affiliations should choose from the list of provided institutions rather than manually entering custom institutions.

 ## Metadata standards